airin14/arcella/docs/guides/utilities/token_validator.rst

     $token = $this->tokenValidator->generateToken();

-The returned `$token` variable is the key by which the Token entity could be identified.
+The returned value is the key by which the Token entity could be identified.

 Optional you could also provide additional parameters or a life time in seconds to be added to the Token entity like this